omichelsen/glry-search/README.md

-# glry-search-api
+# glry-search

-Backend API for glry-search.
+Frontend for glry-search.